seregonwar/Pylogger/README.md

 - The script requires a Dropbox access token to upload files.
 You can obtain an access token from the Dropbox Developer Console.
 - The script logs keystrokes in plain text, so be careful not to enter sensitive information while the script is running.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for more information.

+## Acknowledgements

+This Keylogger was created by [Seregonwar](https://github.com/seregonwar) as a project for [Course/Workshop/Personal Learning].

+If you have any questions or need assistance, feel free to contact  [Seregonwar](https://github.com/seregonwar).

 ## Disclaimer

 <details>